Adam Jerzy Czartoryski: Constitutional period (1815–1830)

-Inurrectional period (1830-1831)
+Insurrectional period (1830–1831)

 However, the 29 November 1830 uprising brought him back to public life.

 He became president of the provisional government established on 3 December and summoned (18 December 1830) the Sejm of 1831, which chose General Chlopicki as dictator.
-After Chlopicki's resignation (18 January) and Nicolas I's destitution as king of Poland (25 January), Czartoryski was elected chief of the Polish National Government by 121 out of 138 votes (30 January 1831).
+After Chlopicki's resignation (18 January) and the dethroning by the Sejm of Nicolas I as king of Poland (25 January), Czartoryski was elected chief of the Polish National Government by 121 out of 138 votes (30 January 1831).

 In August 1831, the military situation was bad.
 General Ivan Paskevich was approaching Warsaw from the West and the commander-in-chief, General Skrzynecki was dismissed (9 August).
 On 15 and 16 August, there were riots in Warsaw, and many imprisoned supposed traitors, notably two generals, were hanged.
 Czartoryski decided to resign from the government after he had sacrificed half of his fortune to the national cause.
 He was replaced by General Krukowiecki as both head of the government and commander in chief.

 Yet the sexagenarian statesman continued to display great energy.
 On 23 August 1831, he joined Italian General Girolamo Ramorino's army corps as a volunteer and subsequently formed a confederation of the three southern provinces of Kalisz, Sandomierz and Kraków.
-At the war's end, when the uprising was crushed by the Russians (Warsaw was taken on 8 September), he flew under false identity to the Cracow Republic, then in Austria, and from there could reach England.
+At the war's end, when the uprising was crushed by the Russians (Warsaw was taken on 8 September), he fled under false identity to the Cracow Republic, then in Austria, and from there could reach England.

 Exile

-London (1831-1832)
+London (1831–1832)

 Afterwards, he was sentenced to death, though the sentence was soon commuted to exile.

 On 25 February 1832, while in the United Kingdom, he kept advancing the Polish cause and with the help of influential friends, many of them Scottish, inspired the creation of the Literary Association of the Friends of Poland, based in London, but with branches in Glasgow, Birmingham and Hull.